nico-series/wannabe/README.md

     - [x] 2 inputs, recipe and quantity
     - [x] Mocked recipes should be fetched from the api
     - [x] Relevant restrictions should be applied to quantity based on recipe
-- [ ] 3.
+- [x] 3.
 Form submission and basic processing
-    - [ ] Add submit button, send a recipe and quantity to backend
+    - [x] Add submit button, send a recipe and quantity to backend
-    - [ ] On backend, accept a recipe and quantity, validate it, error if incorrect, send ingredients back
+    - [x] On backend, accept a recipe and quantity, send ingredients back
-    - [ ] Test submit button and backend erroring
 - [ ] 4.
 Keep good habits
+    - [ ] Visible erroring (for user, not debug)
+    - [ ] Validate form inputs on front and back end
     - [ ] Review and implement accessibility requirements
-    - [ ] Unit test form behavior
+    - [ ] Unit test form behavior, erroring, validation
-    - [ ] Visible erroring (for user, not debug)
     - [ ] Clean up comments, todos, etc.
 - [ ] 5.
 Start playing with _a sample of_ actual data
     - Since this is a playful, experimental project, I will cross the "which database" bridge when I get to it